lml/sketchily/README.md

 ### `sketchily_show` helper

 - This function takes the base64-encoded SVG string as an argument and an options hash.
-- The SVG string can be directly read from the field used by the previous functions.
+- The SVG string can be directly read from the field used by the `sketchily` and `sketchily_tag` functions.

 Currently available options are: